Access Keys Home Page What's New? Site Map Search Our Website FAQ Help Customer Charter Copyright Contact Us A-Z Subject Browse

 Introduction

-This site contains a selection of over 1,300 maps covering the first four centuries of the mapping of Scotland, including maps of the whole country, county maps, town plans and sea charts.
+This site contains a selection of over 48,000 maps covering the first four centuries of the mapping of Scotland, including maps of the whole country, county maps, town plans and sea charts.
+We also have over 40,000 Ordnance Survey maps of Scotland, from 1843-1961.

 In the selection can be found the first engraved map of Scotland on its own from the 1560s, the first atlas of Scotland from 1654, and the earliest town plans or bird's-eye views of Scottish towns dating from the 1580s.